hokim-m/click-up-x-obsidian/README.md

-# Obsidian x ClickUp Plugin
+# Sync ClickUp Plugin

-Plugin to connect your ClickUp workspace with Obsidian
+Plugin to connect your ClickUp workspace notes

 **Note:** Plugin in beta stage, and being updated regularly!